-Our primary agenda is to formulate a method of processing images obtained from a CCD (charge-coupled device) Camera that will promote optimum efficiency and allow complete analysis of those images.
-The premise behind the development of proper image processing technique is to facilitate the construction and operation of the solar coronagraph, CoMP-S. CoMP-S will be a stand-alone coronagraph operated by Slovakia modeled on the current Coronal Multichannel Polarimeter (CoMP) (Tomczyk, Card, et al. 2008).
-The functional capabilities of both devices seek to ascertain a better understanding of the logistics pertaining to solar coronal heating.
+Start a new paragraph: Our primary agenda is to formulate a method of processing images obtained from a CCD (charge-coupled device) Camera.
+You mean the method, not the camera, here, correct?
+This method will promote optimum efficiency and allow complete analysis of the(ose) images.
+The premise behind the development of proper image processing technique is to facilitate (the construction and operation)—I don’t understand what you mean here of the (solar coronagraph)—tell us what this is…i.e., an instrument used for measuring the solar corona?, CoMP-S. CoMP-S will be a stand-alone coronagraph operated by Slovakia modeled on the current Coronal Multichannel Polarimeter (CoMP) (Tomczyk, Card, et al. 2008).
+The functional capabilities of both devices seek to (ascertain a better understanding)—bit awkward…could just say “improve understanding” of the logistics pertaining to solar coronal heating.
 (Tomczyk, McIntosh, et al. 2007).

-The solar temperature profile cannot be explained in the same fashion as Earth’s profile due to deviations in composition and the influence of the vacuum of space.
-In addition to the intended objective, the CoMP-S device may have the capability to further our understanding on ejections of coronal mass from the sun that ultimately interfere with our satellite communications (MacQueen, Csoeke-Poeckh, et al. 1980).
-It is our intention to understand the parameters that the instrumentation must account for via the processing of a series of sample images obtained from the intended CCD Camera, the sCMOS PCO.EDGE.
-We wish to employ superb methodology to ensure the coronagraph is prepared within the allowable time frame and operates at its utmost capacity.
+Start a new paragraph?
+Or some transition here…how does solar temperature profile relate to solar corona?
+The solar temperature profile cannot be explained in the same fashion as Earth’s profile due to deviations in composition?of what? and the influence of the vacuum of space.
+In addition to the intended objective, the CoMP-S device may (have the capability)—could just say “be able” to further our understanding on ejections of coronal mass from the sun that ultimately interfere with our satellite communications (MacQueen, Csoeke-Poeckh, et al. 1980).

+Probably a new paragraph: (It is our intention to understand the parameters that the instrumentation must account for via the processing)—rewrite to say this more clearly and directly of a series of sample images obtained from the intended CCD Camera, the sCMOS PCO.EDGE.
+We wish (to employ superb methodology)—these words are not needed to ensure the coronagraph is prepared within the allowable time frame and operates at its utmost capacity.

 Images obtained from such highly sensitive electronics often become subject to noise interference.
-Noise is any unwanted electrical signal that interferers with the image being read and transferred by the imager.
-Keller (2000) details the noise that images experience due to instrumentation errors.
+(Noise is any unwanted electrical signal that interferers with the image being read and transferred by the imager.)-Very nice explanation Keller (2000) details the noise that images experience due to instrumentation errors.
 These errors are particularly prevalent in highly sensitive solar observations such as our intended CoMP-S coronagraph.
-Keller presents a wide array of potential culprits; however, instrumental polarization is of most interest to our project for the reason that it is the most challenging defect to correct.
+Keller presents a wide array of potential culprits; however, instrumental polarization is of most interest to our project (for the reason that)because? it is the most challenging defect to correct.
 Instrumental polarization may be caused by the optics of the instrument, temperature dependence, and polarized scattered light.
-The motivation behind our selection of sCMOS Camera was partially influenced by the manufacture’s claim that it would overcome the polarization issues of other camera types.
-This claim has been thoroughly tested prior to my incorporation into the project and it was indeed found accurate.
+The motivation behind our selection of sCMOS Camera was partially influenced by the manufacturer’s claim that it would overcome the polarization issues of other camera types.
+This claim has been thoroughly tested (prior to my incorporation into the project)-not necessary perhaps better to say who tested it and it was indeed found accurate.
 However, to ensure minimal interference as a result of polarization, the instrumentation will be cooled to low temperatures to mitigate the temperature dependence factor (Keller 2000).